jax-ml/jax/jax/experimental/jax2tf/README.md

 ```
 def image_mask_tf(images, mask):
-  b, w, _ = tf.shape(images) # Compute the dynamic values for the shape variables "b" and "w"
+  b, w, _ = tf.shape(images) # Compute the dynamic values for the dimension variables "b" and "w"
   return tf.math.multiply(images,
                           tf.broadcast_to(tf.reshape(mask, [1, w, w]),
                                           [b, w, w]))
 ```

-To achieve this, when we start converting a function we construct a shape environment, mapping the shape variables in the `polymorphic_shapes` specification to TensorFlow expressions using `tf.shape` on the input parameters.
+To achieve this, when we start converting a function we construct a shape environment, mapping the dimension variables in the `polymorphic_shapes` specification to TensorFlow expressions using `tf.shape` on the input parameters.